Last Updated on August 24, 2024 by John Coleman

 Taking on a typical bathroom remodel can be challenging.
-However, renovating a bathroom to be senior-friendly can be even more difficult because you have to consider unknown factors.
+However, taking on a senior-friendly bathroom renovation or remodel can be even more difficult because you have to consider unknown factors.
 So how can you methodically create a safe, accessible, and comfortable bathroom that will accommodate the needs of the elderly and feel confident that you have checked off the essential elements?

 Planning a senior-friendly bathroom remodel can be easily carried out with meticulous planning.
 First, consider the individual(s) you are designing for and what their needs will be.
 Next, prioritize safety features that include: grab bars/safety handles, non-slip flooring, walk-in showers/bathtubs, and height-adjustable fixtures.
 Then, focus on accessibility such as wide doorways for wheelchairs, open floor space, and lever handles.
 Move on and enhance comfort and convenience with items such as comfort-height toilets, bidets, shower seats, and easy-to-reach storage.
 Last, be sure to blend safety with style with well-distributed lighting, contrasting colors for visibility, and of course, modern decor trends.